iroy2000/to-get-contentful-swag/README.md

 # Purpose

 This repo is only to meet the minimal requirement to get a swag by creating a Contentful api.
-I learn how to use Contentful to create this api in 30 minutes.
-Good Job Contentful team!!!
+I just learn how to use Contentful ( with no experience ) and to create this api in less than 30 minutes.
+Good Job Contentful team to make this easy to use and yet powerful product!!!

 ## Installation